Thala (2025 film): Plot

 Sridevi runs away after the wedding night hoping to become a heroine but becomes a junior artist to take care of Rambabu.
 Rambabu searches for his father whose name is also Rambabu to unite his family.
 Rambabu finds his father who owns a chicken shop and is married to Lakshmi.
 Rambabu starts to work in his father's shop under the name of Chandra.
 Lakshmi's niece, Pooja stays at Lakshmi's house.
 Gurudev is a religious gangster who mistreats people from other religions and kills the people who oppose him.
 Rambabu and Pooja fall in love with each other.
 Rambabu kills Gurudev to save Lakshmi's family and reveals his true identity.
 Gurudev's brother, Ramdev chase the family and kills Rahul who was helping the family to escape.
 Babloo, a police officer, keeps Rambabu's family safe with his family and places Rambabu in juvenile prison.
 Rambabu spends time in prison under the name of Saleem.
 Inside the prison, Gurudev's men try to kill Rambabu but Rambabu kills everyone.
 Rambabu is released from prison and runs into a forest to escape from Ramdev.
 Tribal people who work for Ramdev chase Rambabu throughout the forest but Rambabu kills most of the tribal people and escape the forest.
 Rambabu reaches Eswari's house and Eswari's son, Jayadev brings Rambabu's family to Eswari's house.
 Ramdev kills babloo's family.
 A flashback reveals that Eswari is Suryadev's first wife and Gajalakshmi is Suryadev's second wife.
 Suryadev's family unite at Eswari's house and try to kill Rambabu.
-Suryadev requests Rambabu to kill him as he can't bare to witness the cruetly anymore done by his family.
+Suryadev requests Rambabu to kill him as he can't bare to witness the cruelty anymore done by his family.
 Rambabu kills Suryadev, Jayadev and Ramdev.
 Rambabu's family unite.